 This database includes about 70 titles of Galician Jewish periodicals that were published over the hundred years spanning the beginning of the Jewish press in Galicia in 1813 through 1918, the end of the First World War and the end of Austrian rule of the region.
 Complete or partial scanned versions of these titles are accessible on the internet.

 The database is part of a project being launched to document all the periodicals of the Jews of Galicia and Bukovina, from the beginning of the Austrian period through the end of the Holocaust.
 The database includes journal collections, anthologies, and one-time publications.
 It also includes periodicals and collections that were published outside of Galicia and Bukovina if they addressed these Diaspora populations and/or if a significant number of their editors and writers came from that region.

+These periodicals played a dual role.
+They reflected the reality, of both the Jewish community and the society surrounding it.
+At the same time, these periodicals played an important role in shaping Jewish society as it navigated the modern age in its various dimensions.
+These publications include newspapers, calendars, bulletins, and newsletters, alongside literary and political periodicals dedicated to topics such as Haskalah (Jewish Enlightenment), Belles-lettres, Wissenschaft des Judentums, Liberal Judaism, Orthodox Judaism, cultural and political integration into the surrounding local Polish society and the Austrian Empire, nationalism, socialism, Zionism, Hebraism, Yiddishism, education and educational institutions, politics and political parties, youth movements, social organizations, the economy, and more.

+The Jewish press of Galicia and Bukovina is a rich and inexhaustible source of knowledge about the historical, political, social, religious, and cultural processes that the Jewish communities living in these areas underwent during the rapidly changing modern era.
+It seems that virtually no topic, large or small, was ignored in these publications, which offer a picture of these communities, and contribute to understanding and memorializing their heritage, spirituality, lifestyles, values, and horizons.

 The scope of the periodicals produced by the Jews of Galicia and Bukovina is highly impressive compared to most of the other Jewish diasporas at that time.
-Nearly 250 titles appeared in the first hundred years of the Jewish press of Austrian Galicia and Bukovina, an era that represents the beginning of the Jewish press as a broad social phenomenon.
+Nearly 250 titles appeared in the first hundred years of the Jewish press of Austrian Galicia and Bukovina (until the First World War), an era that represents the beginning of the Jewish press as a broad social phenomenon.
 Many of these were pioneering and groundbreaking publications.
 In the relatively short period between the two World Wars (when Galicia was part of Poland and Bukovina was under Romanian rule) approximately 400 titles were published in these regions.
 The initial periodicals published by these Jewish Diaspora populations were mainly in Hebrew and later in Yiddish.
 As the populations became increasingly integrated into the surrounding society, the publications diversified into German, Polish, and Romanian.

-These periodicals played a dual role.
-They reported local and general news, about both the Jewish community and the society surrounding it.
-At the same time, these periodicals were partners in shaping Jewish society as it navigated the modern age in its various dimensions.
-These publications include newspapers, calendars, bulletins, and newsletters, alongside literary and political periodicals dedicated to topics such as fine literature, Wissenschaft des Judentums (the academic study of Judaism), Reform Judaism, Orthodox Judaism, cultural and political integration into the surrounding local society and the Austrian Empire, nationalism, socialism, Zionism, Hebraicism, Yiddishism, educational institutions, political parties, youth movements, social organizations, the economy, and more.

-The Jewish press of Galicia and Bukovina is a rich and inexhaustible source of knowledge about the historical, political, social, religious, and cultural processes that the Jewish communities living in these areas underwent during the rapidly changing modern era.
-It seems that virtually no topic, large or small, was ignored in these publications, which offer a picture of these communities, and contribute to understanding and memorializing their heritage, spirituality, lifestyles, values, and worldviews.

-During the World Wars and the Holocaust, most copies of these journals were destroyed, as were their editors, writers, and readers.
+During the World Wars and the Holocaust, most copies of these journals were destroyed, as their editors, writers, and readers were perished.
 Some titles did not survive at all; for others, only a few issues remain.
 Therefore, preparing this database now is of the utmost importance.
 It will consolidate information about these publications and their content, with an emphasis on materials that have been scanned and are accessible online.
 Information can be retrieved from the database according to title, language, place of publication, years of appearance, and using general keywords.